 All focus groups were audio recorded and transcribed verbatim.
-Qualitative analysis of the data was performed based on Theme-Based Content Analysis (TBCA) as described by Neale and Nichols [21].
-This qualitative method groups responses into content related themes to enable researchers to view the user preferences easier and has been used to influence the development, or evaluation, of a VR environment [21-23].
-TBCA is a flexible qualitative data analysis method which involves five key steps 1) data collection; 2) data collation; 3) raw theme definition and classification; 4) higher order theme selection; and 5) presentation of classification matrix [21].
+Qualitative analysis of the data was performed based on Theme-Based Content Analysis (TBCA) as described by Neale and Nichols [23].
+This qualitative method groups responses into content related themes to enable researchers to view the user preferences easier and has been used to influence the development, or evaluation, of a VR environment [23-25].
+TBCA is a flexible qualitative data analysis method which involves five key steps 1) data collection; 2) data collation; 3) raw theme definition and classification; 4) higher order theme selection; and 5) presentation of classification matrix [23].
 Due to the large number of higher order themes, we added an additional step by grouping the higher order themes into main themes.
 The raw themes were assigned independently by two researchers in the pwMS (AW & LF) and clinicians (AW & LP) transcripts.
 After agreement on the raw themes, the responses were then independently grouped by two researchers (AW & LP) into higher order themes.
 Any discrepancies in assigning themes were resolved through consultation with a third reviewer if necessary.
 Once the higher order themes were determined, main themes, were determined by two researchers (AW & LP).
 The main themes with their associated raw and higher order themes are presented in tables.
-The raw and higher order themes were quantified based on the number of responses to display popularity or consensus [21] and example quotes for each for each higher order theme were included.
+The raw and higher order themes were quantified manually within the matrix based on the number of responses to display popularity or consensus [23] and example quotes for each for each higher order theme were included.
 Focus groups of pwMS and clinicians were analyzed separately and then the findings compared to allow between the two groups.

 Results